Medical Reviewer

 icon

 Ongoing support after completing Suboxone withdrawal treatment is often crucial for maintaining sobriety and preventing relapse.
-This support may include participation in counseling or therapy, attending support groups such as Narcotics Anonymous or SMART Recovery, and engaging in healthy lifestyle practices.
+This support may include counseling or therapy, attending support groups such as Narcotics Anonymous or SMART Recovery, and engaging in healthy lifestyle practices.
 Additionally, regular follow-up appointments with healthcare professionals can provide continued monitoring and assistance in managing any lingering withdrawal symptoms or challenges in early recovery.

 Sources